 Modernly, the AMA Guide to Impairment uses this key landmark as the basis for rating permanent spine impairments.
 It is extremely valuable for the treating spinal manipulator or if it is a regulated chiropractor to have a working knowledge of ligament laxity in the cervical spine.
 It is a ICD-9 diagnosis code (728.4) recognized by Colossus that allows essentially ongiong treatment in RTA trauma patients.
 Unlike an ICD-9 Diagnosis of sprain/strain (847.0), Colossus has no arbitrary cut-off date for a patient with a true ligament laxity demonstrated on X-rays.

-Functional Overlay Method of Measuring Ligamentous Laxity and Recovery following Spinal Manipulative Therapy or even Chiropractic Treatment in CADS.
+Functional Overlay Method of Measuring Ligamentous Laxity and Recovery following Spinal Manipulation or Chiropractic Treatment in CADS.
 The diagnosis of cervical ligament laxity (728.4) is determined by measuring the translation instability of each vertebral motion segment in the neck.
 First, take the extension lateral X-ray film and look for possible breaks in George's Line.
 At each level we see a possible break in the line, drawing the lines of mensuration: a line on the lower vertebra's superior end plate; a line perpendicular to the end plate line so that it intersects with the posterior superior corner of the vertebra upon which you drew the end plate line; and a line perpendicular (90 degrees) to the end plate line so that it intersects with posterior-inferior corner of the vertebra above.
 Also measure the distance between lines two and three in millimeters.
 (See Figure Below) This gives a measurement of what we might call the retrolisthesis on the extension film.